apache/apisix/docs/en/latest/discovery/kubernetes.md

 ### Multi-Cluster Mode Configuration

-A idetailed configuration for multi-cluster mode kubernetes service discovery is as follows:
+A detailed configuration for multi-cluster mode kubernetes service discovery is as follows:

 ```yaml
 discovery: